If you’ve been toying with the idea of going alcohol free for a while, then you’ve probably already thought about the benefits this might bring.

 5. You can figure out what really makes you happy

-6. You’ll get clearer about who you want in your life
+6. You’ll get clearer about what you do (and don’t) want in your life

-Sobriety is a great filter.
 When you remove this distracting, mind-altering substance from your life, it becomes a lot easier to see what is and isn’t working.
-Without alcohol papering over the cracks, some relationships won’t seem quite so solid, whilst others will feel much stronger than you anticipated.
-Either way, the blinkers are off and that is a good thing.
+Without alcohol papering over the cracks, the blinkers are off and that is a good thing.

-7. You find out who you really are
+7. You get to find out who you really are

 9. You’re fully present